Family Engagement Policy

 All students participating in the Title I, Part A program and their families are encouraged and invited to fully participate in the opportunities described in this policy.
 The school will provide opportunities for the participation of families with limited English, disabilities, and families of migratory children.

 The staff at Southwest Middle School recognizes that the education of students is a responsibility shared with administrators, teachers, parents, and the community.
 Maximum learning occurs when parents are actively involved and supportive of the education of their children.
-In an effort to enhance and expand parental involvement at the school level, parents will be invited to attend several meetings throughout the year in order to provide input in the planning, the review and the improvement of school-wide Title I programs.
+In an effort to enhance and expand parental involvement at the school level, parents will be invited to attend several meetings throughout the year in order to provide input in the planning, the review, and the improvement of school-wide Title I programs.

 In order to provide parents/guardians with continuous communication, opportunities for input, and to increase family engagement, the following mandatory Title I family meetings will be held each academic school year: